volantvm/volant/docs/3_guides/2_cloud-init.md

-# Cloud-init guide
+---
+title: "Cloud-init guide"
+author: "VolantVM"
+date: "2025-11-01"
+---

 Ground truth: internal/server/orchestrator/cloudinit/builder.go and orchestrator.go (prepareCloudInitSeed, mergeCloudInit).

-Volant supports NoCloud datasource via a seed image attached as a read‑only disk.
-You can provide cloud-init documents through the plugin manifest or per‑VM config.
+Volant supports NoCloud datasource via a seed image attached as a read-only disk.
+You can provide cloud-init documents through the image manifest or per-VM config.
 The orchestrator merges them and builds a CIDATA image.

 ## Documents